Cornwall Iron Furnace: George Dawson Coleman

 George Dawson Coleman was the grandson of Robert Coleman and son of James Coleman.
 George Dawson Coleman married Deborah Brown of Philadelphia and had several children including Ann Coleman who moved to France and revitalized Château de Villandry (alongside her husband Joachim Carvallo).

 George Dawson Coleman controlled much of the Coleman iron fortune with his brother, Robert.
 George acquired greater control of the ore mines at Cornwall and was able to experiment with iron furnaces that were fueled by anthracite coal instead of coke.
 He also invested in the expanding railroad, and built houses, a school and church for his employees.
 He was much loved by his community and went on to serve several times in the Pennsylvania State Legislature.
 (Several churches built by the Coleman family are still in existence in the area, and they are known as Coleman Chapels.)

 George oversaw many improvements in production at Cornwall Iron Furnace.
-The bellows were replaced with "blowing tubs".
+The bellows were replaced with "blowing tubs."
 The blowing tubs were piston-powered air pumps and containers that held compressed air and forced that air into the furnaces.
 The waterwheel was replaced by a steam engine in 1841.
 And the furnace stack was rebuilt in the 1850s.

-The Colemans turned direct supervision of Cornwall Iron Furnace to John F. Reynolds in 1848.
-He was a graduate of West Point and managed the furnace until the outbreak of the Civil War.
-Reynolds was commissioned a general and was the first Union General to fall at the Battle of Gettysburg.
+The Colemans turned direct supervision of Cornwall Iron Furnace to John Reynolds in 1848, who acted as the guardian of the minor children of Thomas B. Coleman.
+He was the father of John F. Reynolds, a graduate of West Point.
+John Fulton Reynolds was commissioned a general and was the first Union General to fall at the Battle of Gettysburg.
+The elder Reynolds managed the furnace until his death in 1853.